gundotio/worf/README.md

 Permissions
 -----------

-Permissions functions can be found in `worf.permissions`.

-These functions extend the API View, so they require `self` to be defined as a parameter.
-This is done in order to allow access to `self.request` during permission testing.

-If permissions should be granted, functions should return `int(200)`.

-If permissions fail, they should return an `HTTPException`
+Permissions are callable classes that can be found in `worf.permissions`, they're passed the `request` and `kwargs` from the view, and raise an exception if the check fails.

 Validators